Pack-Yak1/CHEME6880-project/README.md

 ## Methods Used

-1. k-Nearest Neighbors (In progress)
+1. Soft-margin SVM
-2. To be continued...
+2. XGBoost, tuning in progress

 ## Acknowledgements